|

 Way Down the River (self released)

-This Australian blues man has the out-of-the-blue surprise disc of the year.
-Superb harp work, knock out vocals and a handful of great tunes.
-Reminds a bit of Otis Taylor.
+of the year.
+Superb harp work, knock out vocals and a handful of

-For those of you willing to look beyond the strictest confines of the blues, two recommendations:
+For those of you willing to look beyond the strictest confines

-Bruce Coen (reviewer from Louisiana)
+Coen (reviewer

 In no particular order ---